CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 General/resize-linux-pg.md

 There are two different cases depending on the DR cloud type.

-##### 2.2.1 For DR to VMware/CLC/vCloud: Expand Logical Volume
+##### 2.2.1 DR Sites on VMware/CLC/vCloud: Expand Logical Volume

-In this case, the iSCSI is partition to support logical volume manager (LVM).
+In this case, the iSCSI disk is partition to support Logical Volume Manager (LVM).
 We could check its disk partition with the `gdisk` tool as

 ```bash
 root@WA1SHSJ-U18-01:/opt/datagardens/rootfs/mnt/fs-disk1# gdisk -l /dev/sdd